 Care homes, sheltered and supported accommodation

-Staying independent is the best way to stay healthy into older age.
+Staying independent is the best way to stay healthy whether you have care needs, a disability or need support into older age.

 Most people prefer to stay in their own home and with adaptations and extra help, this is often possible.

-If you have already explored options to stay at home, or if someone you love needs specialised care, then moving home may be the right decision.
+If you have already explored options to stay at home, or if someone you care for needs specialised support, then moving home may be the right decision.